stripe-archive/PaymentKit/README.md

     // Return a card expiry's month
     [[STCardExpiry cardExpiryWithString:@"05 / 02"] month]; //=> 5

+For more, see the included example.

 ## Delegates

 Included are a number of `UITextFieldDelegate` delegates: `STCardCVCDelegate`, `STCardExpiryDelegate` and `STCardNumberDelegate`.
 You can set these as the delegates of `UITextField` inputs, which ensures that input is limited and formatted.

 ----------

-## Full API
+# Full API

-### STCardNumber
+## STCardNumber

 #### `+ (id) cardNumberWithString:(NSString *)string`
 #### `- (id) initWithString:(NSString *)string`